Frontline Baddies Team

 Director of Education

-My name is Dani (She/Her) and I've worked in social services for the last 5 years and recently graduated with my Psychology degree at U.B.C.
+My name is Dani (She/Her) and I've worked in social services for the last 6 years and I hold a BA in Psychology from U.B.C.
 I have been a youth worker, intake coordinator, transitional worker, and currently am a case manager.
 I've worked in youth group homes, stabilization programs, youth treatment programs, and in the adult forensic stream.
 Outside of my work I'm a loving daughter, devoted friend, dog mom, trauma survivor, and proud to be part of the LGBTQIA2S+ community.

 Frontline workers are consisntently overlooked within the mental health field and even in the overall job market.
 My time working frontline consisted of continuous critical incidents with little to no support for our under staffed teams, and being denied educational opportunities as well as mental health care after these incidents would occur on a daily and even hourly basis.
 I knew this was unfair, but I was so tired and burnt out to think any further of it.
 When I had the opportunity to join the Frontline Baddies team, I knew I had to take it.
 I truly believed that frontline workers deserved actual support and wanted to provide that any way I could.
 I'm honoured to call myself a Frontline Baddie and be included in this work of supporting our community through directing how we educate and support other Frontline Workers.